A Guide to the Gulen Movement's Activities in the US

 Hendrick's thesis is a very worthwhile read for understanding in detail how the Gulen Movement works towards these goals.

-The specific question of how the publicly-funded Gulen charter schools in the United States serve the Gulen Movement is addressed here on our companion site.
+The specific question of how the publicly-funded Gulen charter schools in the United States serve the Gulen Movement's agenda is addressed here on our companion site.